Raj Mukherji

-Raj Mukherji (born July 15, 1984) is an American businessman, lawyer, actor and Democratic Party politician who has represented the 32nd district in the New Jersey Senate since 2024.
+Raj Mukherji (born July 15, 1984) is an American businessman, lawyer, actor and Democratic Party politician who has represented the 32nd legislative district in the New Jersey Senate since 2024.
 He previously served five terms in the New Jersey General Assembly from 2014 to 2024, during which he served as majority whip and deputy speaker.
 He is a former healthcare and information technology CEO, former deputy mayor of Jersey City, former local prosecutor, and law professor.

 Mukherji was first elected to the New Jersey General Assembly in 2013 and reelected in 2015, 2017, 2019, and 2021, and first elected to the Senate in 2023.
 He is a former U.S. Marine Corps sergeant who enlisted two weeks following the September 11 terrorist attacks.
-Mukherji serves as vice chairman of the Senate Transportation Committee and as a member of the Health, Human Services and Senior Citizens and Military and Veterans’ Affairs Committees.
+Mukherji serves as chairman of the Senate Military and Veterans’ Affairs Committee, vice chairman of the Senate Transportation Committee, and a member of the Health, Human Services and Senior Citizens Committee.
 In the assembly, he served as chairman of the Judiciary Committee and vice chairman of the Appropriations Committee and Telecommunications and Utilities Committee.

 Mukherji started multiple successful businesses before completing his teenage years and was sworn into his first public office at age 24.

-At 28, Mukherji – as a running-mate of longtime Senator Brian P. Stack – won a six-way Democratic primary election for the state assembly by a 36-point margin in 2013 and won the November general election by a 20-point margin, becoming the second South Asian legislator in state history.
+At 28, Mukherji – as a running-mate of longtime Senator Brian P. Stack – won a six-way Democratic primary election for the state assembly by a 36-point margin in 2013 and won the November general election by a 20-point margin, becoming the second South Asian legislator in state history and the first Bengali legislator in American history.
 In 2016 and 2017, Mukherji was identified by POLITICO as the most prolific lawmaker in the state because of his primary sponsorship of more bills signed into law than any other legislator.

 The 32nd district includes the Hudson County municipalities of Jersey City and Hoboken.